pyueh-osi/Edgecmd-Docs/V1.2/Configuration/Configure adapter component_1-2.md

 ## Configure a facet of a component

-Adapters have the following configurable facets: data source, data selection, and logging.
+All adapters have different configurable facets.
 Complete the following steps to configure a facet:

 1. Access EdgeCmd utility through the command line.
 2. Type the following in the command line, replacing `<facetName>` and `<componentId>` with their values.
 Then press Enter.